Topological property (T) for groupoids: Connections with a-T-menability

 The property of a-T-menability for groupoids was introduced by Tu \cite[Section 3]{Tu:1999bq} as part of his work on the Baum-Connes conjecture.
 Just as for groups, a-T-menability for groupoids is a generalisation of amenability that admits several useful characterisations.
 Moreover, just as for groups, all amenable groupoids are a-T-menable.

 For groups, the name a-T-menability (due to Gromov) came about as this condition is like amenability, and incompatible with property (T): indeed a discrete group is a-T-menable and has property (T) if and only if it is finite.
-Our goal in this section is to show that property (T) for a groupoid (as usual, locally compact, Hausdorff, and \'{e}tale) is also incompatible with a-T-menability in many cases.
+Our goal in this section is to show that property (T) for a groupoid is also incompatible with a-T-menability in many cases.

 Here is a sample result that we can deduce from our main theorem.
 To state it, recall that a groupoid is \emph{minimal} if for every $x\in G^{(0)}$, the \emph{orbit} $Gx$ defined by $Gx:=s(G^x)$ is dense in $G^{(0)}$.
 As usual, we assume throughout the section that all our groupoids are locally compact, Hausdorff, \'{e}tale, and have compact base space.